docljn/secret_santa_ruby_sinatra_psql/readme.md

 # Secret Santa

 ## Spec
-You are managing the Secret Santa for CodeClan this year.
-Each person will be responsible for buying one gift for a person at CodeClan, and you must ensure that everyone is both a giver and a recipient: once.
+You are managing the Secret Santa for your online mailing list this year.
+Each person will be responsible for buying one gift for a person on the list, and you must ensure that everyone is both a giver and a recipient: once.

-Ideally, you will make sure that giving within Cohorts is minimised, to make it less likely that people will guess who the gift is from.
+Ideally, you will make sure that giving within teams is minimised, to make it less likely that people will guess who the gift is from.
+In this case, a team could mean a city, state or country: you decide.

 ## MVP